Glyphosate Test by Mosaic Diagnostics

 In addition, toxicity of the surfactant commonly mixed with glyphosate, polyoxyethyleneamine (POEA), is greater than the toxicity of glyphosate alone.
 In 2014 Enlist Duo™, a herbicide product which contains a 2,4-dichlorophenoxyacetic acid (2,4-D) salt and glyphosate, is approved for use in Australia.
 In Canada and the U.S. it is used on genetically modified soybeans and genetically modified maize, both of which have been modified to be resistant to both 2,4-D and glyphosate.
 2,4-D has many toxic effects of its own and can be measured in the GPL-TOX test.

 Negligible admin costs are added to these test kits and they all come with a pre-paid courier bag (and instructions) for you to conduct and send yourself.
-The results of the tests get sent directly to us and then we forward them on to you the same day along with a brief paragraph of what the results mean (but the reports themselves come with very detailed explanation/description of the results).
-Thereafter if you would like a consultation (online or in person) to discuss the results, our usual consultation charge would be additional to the functional test.
+The results of the tests get sent directly to us and then we forward them on to you the same day (the lab reports come with very detailed explanations/descriptions of the results).
+Thereafter, if you would like a consultation (online or in person) to discuss the results, our usual consultation charge would be additional to the functional test.